 1. Explore the Gothic Quarter

-The Gothic Quarter is the heart of the Old City and is a great place to start your exploration.
+The Gothic Quarter is the heart of the Old Town and is a great place to start your exploration.
 With its narrow, winding streets and historic buildings, it’s easy to get lost here, but that’s part of the charm.

 2. Visit the Beach

-Barcelona is known for its beaches, and the Old City is no exception.
+Barcelona is known for its beaches, and the Old Town is no exception.
 Barceloneta Beach is just a short walk from the city center and is a great place to relax and soak up some sun.

 There are also plenty of bars and restaurants along the beach, so you can grab a drink or a bite to eat while you’re there.